Prophecy of the Popes: Mottos and corresponding popes

-Popes and antipopes 1143–1590 (pre-publication)
+Pre-publication popes and antipopes (1143–1590)

-The text on the silver lines below reproduces the original text (including punctuation and orthography) of the 1595 Lignum Vitae, which consisted of three parallel columns for the popes before 1590.
-The first column contained the motto, the second the name of the pope or antipope to whom it was attached (with occasional errors), and the third an explanation of the motto.
+The text on the silver rows below reproduces the original text (including punctuation and orthography) of the 1595 Lignum Vitae, which consisted of three parallel columns for the popes before 1590.
+The first column contained the motto, the second the name of the pope or antipope to whom it was attached (with occasional errors), the third an explanation of the motto, and the fourth a depiction of each pope’s coat-of-arms.
 There are some indications that both the mottos and explanations were the work of a single 16th-century person.
 The original list was unnumbered.

-Popes 1590 to present (post-publication)
+Post-publication popes (1590–present)

-For this group of popes, the published text only provides names for the first three (i.e., those who were popes between the appearance of the text c.
-1590, and its publication in 1595) and provides no explanations.
+For this group of popes, the published text only provides names for the first three popes, who reigned between the appearance of the text c.
+1590, and its publication in 1595.
+It provides no explanations.

 In fiction

 The Prophecy of the Popes is referred to in several works of fiction, including several works of apocalyptic fiction.

-George R. Araujo-Matiz's novel The Roman: Peter II...
-The Last Pope? features the fictional Pope Peter II as successor to the then Pope Benedict XVI (who dies in the novel).
-The book begins with the Malachite prophecy concerning Peter the Roman, the last Pope in the Malachite list.

-Steve Berry's novel, The Third Secret (2005), features the fictional Pope Peter II (originally Cardinal Valendrea), who is elected Pope after the death of the fictional Pope Clement XV.
+Steve Berry's novel The Third Secret (2005) features the fictional Pope Peter II (originally Cardinal Valendrea), who is elected Pope after the death of the fictional Pope Clement XV.

-Glenn Cooper's novel, The Devil Will Come, uses the Malachy Prophecy as a part of a storyline which spans generations, leading to the "modern day" conclave to elect a new pope and the attempt to destroy the Catholic faith by an enemy of the church.

-Peter De Rosa's Pope Patrick (1997) is a novel about the then Pope John Paul II's supposed successor, the fictional Pope Patrick I. The novel assumes that Petrus Romanus, the last Pope in St Malachy's list, is to be regarded as a supernatural being, and that consequently Pope Patrick will be the last real Pope.

-Susan Claire Potts' book, Glory of the Olive: A Novel of the Time of Tribulation (2002), features the fictional Pope Peter II.
-"Glory of the Olive" is the Malachite attribute of the successor to the then Pope John Paul II.

-In James Rollins' sixth Sigma Force novel, The Doomsday Key (2009), Saint Malachy's "Doomsday Prophecy", and the conflicts between the Christians and pagans are important plot points, particularly in Chapter 21.
+In James Rollins' sixth Sigma Force novel, The Doomsday Key (2009), Saint Malachy's "Doomsday Prophecy" and the conflicts between Christians and pagans are important plot points.